Ar0cka/Mori-tenebris/README.md

+Mori tenabris

+Latin meaning: Mori Tenebris — roughly translates to "Dying in Darkness" or "Death in Shadows".

 Pixel Isometric Soulslike with Roguelike Elements
 A hardcore action RPG where the player takes on the role of a knight journeying through 10 unique zones, defeating enemies and powerful bosses.